rincewound/PikeMQ/index.md

+# Pike MQ
+Lightweight Message Qeueuing

+## Intro
+## Building Pike MQ
+The PikeMQ reference implementation are two .Net Core libraries.

+## Server Use

+## Client Use

+## Limitiations
+- The broker uses asynchronous calls everywhere, so most work is done using the threadpool.
+Under heavy load the threadpool might get exhausted resulting in slowly degrading performance, as frames need longer to get a thread assigned.
+- All subscriptions only last as long as the connections lasts.
+- Due to the parallel and asynchronous nature of the broker there is no guarantee as to the order in which messages arrive, that are sent with QoS 0.
+QoS 1 and QoS 2 are guaranteed to arrive in order, if the client waits for the result of the message to arrive.

+# Licence
+None yet.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/rincewound/PikeMQ/edit/master/index.md) to maintain and preview the content for your website in Markdown files.